-- receive a minimum of three tenders from suppliers on the Register - raise a Purchase Order in Technology One.
-Details of the successful tender are to be included in the Purchase Order. - (c) Where there is a contract in place and Council has appointed a Tendering Agent, for example Procurement Australia, staff are required to: - prepare a project brief and obtain a quote from the contracted supplier - raise a Purchase Order in Technology One.
-Details of the quote are to be included in the Purchase Order. - (d) Where there is a suitable State Government Contract in place approved for Council use by the Minister for Local Government, staff are required to follow the process required by the State Government. - (e) Where there are no current contracts in place, staff are required to: - use the appropriate Invitation to Tender template in CMS - conduct a publicly advertised, open and competitive Tender for the procurement, in accord with Council's CMS procedures.
+- (a) \\For procurements where there is an existing Panel Contract, staff are required to\prepare a project brief and obtain quotes from suitable Panel members - (b) Where there is a contract in place and Council has appointed a Tendering Agent, for example Procurement Australia, staff are required to prepare a project brief and obtain a quote from the contracted supplier. - (c) Where there is a suitable State Government Contract in place approved for Council use by the Minister for Local Government, staff are required to follow the process required by the State Government. - (d) Where there are no current contracts in place, staff are required to: - use the appropriate Invitation to Tender template in CMG - conduct a publicly advertised, open and competitive Tender for the procurement, in accord with Council's CMS procedures.